emmanuel-mwendwa/Auth_With_React_FastAPI/README.md

     │   └── utils.py     # Utilities functions
     │
     └── .env             # Environment variables

 Contributing
 Contributions are welcome!
 Feel free to submit issues or pull requests.

-Feel free to customize the README to match your project structure and specific implementation details.
-This template provides a basic structure to get you started.